Search

 Rhiannah is a mum of two boys, who’s births did not go to plan.
 She experienced birth trauma both times, both physically and psychologically.
 Her first birth resulted in a fourth-degree tear and her second was an emergency c-section.
 Postpartum she experienced incontinence, a fistula, PTSD, postnatal depression and anxiety.

-Rhiannah has overcome her traumatic birth experiences and now puts her energy into advocating for women in the birth, pregnancy and postpartum space, both with ABTA as a Peer Support Mentor & as a Naturopath helping women through their trauma and their postpartum experiences.
+Rhiannah has overcome her traumatic birth experiences and now puts her energy into advocating for women in the birth, pregnancy and postpartum space, both with BTA as a Peer Support Mentor & as a Naturopath helping women through their trauma and their postpartum experiences.

 She has huge goals to revolutionise the way women experience pregnancy and birth to prevent trauma, postnatal depression & anxiety in the first place.
 Rhiannah doesn’t want other women to feel the way she did in the depths of her trauma and this motivates her to continue sharing her story, so other women know they’re not alone.